Face masks and communication - coronavirus info for families of deaf childrenPublished Date: 06 Apr 2021

 Face masks in employment

 Where deaf young people are at work, the use of face masks and coverings - by colleagues or customers – may cause difficulties in communication.
 If this is the case, we encourage young people to raise this with their employer and discuss options for working around this.
 Employers will be legally required to make reasonable adjustment to ensure that deaf young people are not disadvantaged in employment.
-For example, if face masks/coverings are being worn by colleagues, a reasonable adjustment would be to wear a clear face mask/covering instead.
+For example, if face mask/coverings are being worn by colleagues, a reasonable adjustment might be to wear a clear face mask/covering instead.
 An alternative reasonable adjustment – for deaf young people in customer-facing roles – would be re-assign their responsibilities, as much as possible.
 It will be important for employers to be creative, flexible and patient in supporting deaf employees at this time.